Sacred Symbols for Saints

 It’s a common misnomer that a saint isn’t a saint until he or she is deceased.
 Not true.
 Saints are those who have utterly and completely devoted themselves to God, and are recognized by the church as “sanctified” whether they are alive or not.

 Symbols for saints were employed in art so the observer could easily identify them.
 It was the artist’s way to convey a holy message to the observer without being obvious or overt.
 These symbols are associated with the life of the saint and his/her outstanding attributes.

 Here are a few symbols for saints as I remember them from my Catholic school stint before I set the raincoats on fire. : )

-Some Noteworthy Symbols of the Saints and Meaning
+Some Common Symbols of the Saints and Meaning

 He is the patron saint of sailors, ships and merchants of the sea.
 The anchor is a symbol of strength and stability.
 Not only is the anchor a symbol for Saint Nicholas, but it is also a visual expression of being rooted in faith.
 Learn more about anchor symbolism here.

 Symbols for saints often represent the source of martyrdom, and such is the case of Sebastian.
 The arrow is a symbol of his death at the hands of emperor Diocletian because Sebastian was converting Romans to Christianity.
 Sebastian is the patron saint of athletes, warriors and soldiers.
 Also the symbol of martyrdom for Saint Ursula, she died at the tip of the king of the Huns arrow because she refused to marry him.
 Ursula is a Catholic matron saint of orphans, virgins, and travelers.